 The Hudson Transmission Project was conceived in response to a public solicitation by NYPA in the spring of 2005 by which NYPA requested proposals for the supply of 500 MW of electric power capacity for its customers in New York City.
 Hudson Transmission Partners, LLC (HTP) responded with its proposal to provide a minimum of 500 MW of firm transmission capacity via an underground-and-underwater link to the PJM system.
 The proposal was selected by NYPA in 2006.
 Construction on the project began in May 2011 and was completed in June 2013, ahead of schedule.

-West Point Transmission is in the development phase, with major permit applications to be submitted in the summer of 2013.
+West Point Transmission is in the development phase, with major permit applications submitted to the New York State Public Service Commission and the U.S. Army Corps of Engineers.
 Routing, environmental, and technical studies have been completed.
 The West Point Transmission cables will be installed underneath the Hudson River, avoiding permanent impacts to environmentally sensitive areas.
 Land-based portions of the cable route will be buried underground.

 The Green Line Project is an undersea electric transmission line proposed to move at least 800 MW of power from Maine to Southern New England.
 Its goals are to encourage the development of renewable resources in northern New England by providing the necessary infrastructure to bring “green” power to more densely populated areas to the south, including the Boston area, while at the same time increasing the supply of reliable energy into the largest demand center in New England.